What Causes Psychopathy?

 Some children are born at higher risk for psychopathy due to genetic variables that affect brain development.
 But parents still play an important role.
 Learning to use specific therapeutic techniques with high-risk children can reduce their chances of developing psychopathy.

 Some research suggests that children with psychopathy are less sensitive than other children to positive social and emotional cues.
 As a result, these children may benefit from unusually strong displays of positive emotion from their parents–beyond what parents would naturally use.

 It is important for parents of children with psychopathy to learn effective techniques in part because a child’s psychopathy can change parents’ behavior toward their child over time in maladaptive ways.
 For example, some children with psychopathy resist affection.
-So parents may be less verbally or physically affectionate because they believe that is what their child prefers.
-But children at risk for psychopathy may actually need more verbal and physical warmth than other children.
+So parents may be less verbally or physically affectionate with these children because they believe that is what the child prefers.
+But children at risk for psychopathy may actually need MORE verbal and physical warmth than other children.

 Parents often feel guilty about their child’s mental disorders.
 And it is common for parents–particularly mothers–to be blamed by others, including mental health providers, for their child’s difficulties.
 For decades, psychiatrists and psychologists blamed autism and schizophrenia on, respectively, “refrigerator mothers” and “schizophrenogenic mothers!”
 But as scientific research on autism and schizophrenia accumulated, it became clear that these complex developmental disorders are caused by a combination of genetic, prenatal, and environmental factors–NOT specific parenting practices–even though specific forms of family therapy can help children with symptoms of these disorders.
 The same is true for psychopathy.